 Construction tech leaders don't always have to look to outside providers to find innovation, according to panelists of an innovation-themed session.
 Some of the best ideas come from workers within the organization who come face-to-face with challenges in the field.

 On this premise, M.A.
 Mortenson Co. recently launched the Mortenson Innovators Program as a way for team members to expand on their ideas for solving jobsite challenges and to incentivize similar problem-solving within the company.
-Richard Khan, senior director of innovation at Mortenson, said the company is investing in five of the 10 teams that presented innovations last year, which included new concrete installation methods for sloped foundations and reinvented foundation systems.
+Ricardo Khan, senior director of innovation at Mortenson, said the company is investing in five of the 10 teams that presented innovations last year, which included new concrete installation methods for sloped foundations and reinvented foundation systems.

 Similarly, Autodesk provides resources for construction companies, students and startups to get their ideas off the ground at its Boston-based BUILD Space, which stands for Building, Innovation, Learning and Design.
 Tenants have access to Autodesk's software, hardware and robotics at the research and development center.